My Arnis: URVIL JAMES ARNIS

 WHAT OTHER STYLES OF MARTIAL ARTS HAVE YOU STUDIED?

-Beyond the styles that I am ranked in, I have also explored: Karate, Capoeira, Aikido, Tae Kwon Do, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Jeet Kune Do, Krav Maga and Tai Chi.
+Beyond what I am recognized in, I have also explored: Karate, Capoeira, Aikido, Tae Kwon Do, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Jeet Kune Do, Krav Maga and Tai Chi.

-WHY DO YOU FOCUS ON ARNIS IF YOU'VE STUDIED VARIOUS OTHER STYLES?
+WHY DO YOU FOCUS ON ARNIS IF YOU'VE STUDIED SO MANY OTHER STYLES?

-WHICH ASPECT OF ARNIS DO YOU FOCUS ON THE MOST?
+WHICH APPLICATION OF ARNIS DO YOU FOCUS ON THE MOST?

 HOW LONG HAVE YOU BEEN TEACHING MARTIAL ARTS?

 ARE FORMS USEFUL?

-Forms are great for understanding all of the potential strikes that may be thrown your way, along with understanding your own body mechanics.
-However, they're mostly great for achieving a state of meditation, or 'flow'.
+Forms are great for understanding all of the potential strikes that may be thrown your way; alongside understanding your own bodily mechanics.
+Beyond that, forms are best used for achieving a state of presence or meditative flow.

 WHY DO YOU EXPLORE/CONTINUE TO EXPLORE SO MANY DIFFERENT STYLES?